-Because the system is linear, the above results can be extended to grids with gradually changing resolution.
-In this case, a local wavenumber $\kappa_j$ and a local group velocity $\mathcal{G}_j$ are defined for a given frequency $\omega$ and local grid spacing $\Delta_j$ using the definitions (\ref{eq:CDdispersion}).
-Moreover, (\ref{eq:refratio}) is taken to hold at each point in the domain.
-There are three main results of such an analysis \citep{vichnevetsky1987wave2,long2011numerical} that will be relevant for our purposes.
-First, no reflections occur if the local group velocity is uniform and nonzero, as expected.
-Second, a total reflection occurs for all frequencies that become unresolvable on the grid, and the reflection occurs at the point where the local group velocity vanishes ($\mathcal{G}_j = 0$).
-Thirdly, no reflections occur for globally resolvable wavenumbers if $\Delta_j$ varies over length scales long compared to the wavelength.
-The second result implies that wave packets analogous to $P_2$ will still undergo a complete reflection in a gradually changing grid.
-The third result implies wave packets analogous to $P_1$ will be entirely transmitted through a sufficiently smooth resolution change.
+\gry{Because the system is linear, the above results can be extended to grids with gradually changing resolution.
+In this case, a local wavenumber $\kappa_j$ and a local group velocity $\mathcal{G}_j$ \gryr{can be defined by substituting a given frequency $\omega$ (or $\kappa'$) and the local grid spacing $\Delta(x_j)$ into (\ref{eq:CDdispersion}).}} \gryr{As above, there will be two possible values of $\kappa_j$, $\kappa_j^{(1)}$ and $\kappa_j^{(2)}$, satisfying $\kappa_j^{(1)} < \kappa_j^{(2)}$ and $(\kappa^{(2)}_j \Delta(x_j)) = \pi - (\kappa_j^{(1)} \Delta(x_j))$, with group velocities $G_j$ and $-G_j$, respectively. } There are three main results of such an analysis \citep{vichnevetsky1987wave2,long2011numerical} that will be relevant for our purposes.
+First, no reflections occur if the local group velocity is uniform and nonzero, as expected. \gry{Second, a total reflection occurs for all wavenumbers that become unresolvable on the grid \gryr{(i.e., exceed the Nyquist wavenumber)}, and the reflection occurs at the point where the local group velocity vanishes ($\mathcal{G}_j = 0$).
+Thirdly, no reflections occur for wavenumbers that can be resolved throughout the domain if $\Delta(x_j)$ varies over length scales that are long compared to the wavelength $\lambda=2\pi/\kappa_j$ ($\frac{\lambda}{\Delta}\frac{d\Delta}{dx}\ll 1$).
+Thus, wave packets analogous to $P_1$ will be completely transmitted through a sufficiently smooth resolution change.}

-The behavior described here is representative of all energy-conserving numerical schemes with two wavenumbers per frequency.
-These are among the most common numerical schemes used in turbulence applications (e.g., centered difference, B-splines, finite volume), however, other numerics with different propagation properties are possible.
+\gry{The behavior described here is representative of all energy-conserving numerical schemes with two wavenumbers per effective wavenumber.} These are among the most common numerical schemes used in turbulence applications (e.g., centered difference, B-splines, finite volume), however, other numerics with different propagation properties are possible.
 For instance, consider the box scheme whose semi-discretization of (\ref{eq:1DAdvEq}) is given by